jronallo/microdata_schemaorg_example/source/code4lib.html.md

 <img alt="Screenshot of page for digital photograph" src="/images/memorial_tower_snippet.png"/>
 </p>

-This is exactly the kind of attractive rich snippet we want users to see for our digitized resources.
-It uses the image and address to make a more clickable target.
+This is exactly the kind of attractive rich snippet we want users to see for digitized resources.
+The snippet includes the image and address to make a more clickable target.
 Hopefully the search engines will begin showing snippets for some of the types cultural heritage organizations are most likely to be making available.